Strangedip/ProjectE/README.md

 # ProjectE
 Elite School Management System with points, rewards, activities using OOPs concepts, SQL & database, GUI

-Completed Operations:
+Completed Task:
 1. home menu (login menu)
-2. check username password correction
+2. user login : check username password correction
-3. take input from user to create new account
+3. create new account : check validity of all details

-To Do:
+To Do Task:
 1. add admin login method
-2. add success, error, Welcome msg
-3. attach with database for login and user Details
+2. attach with database for login and user Details
-4. add operation a user can perform such as buy, hunt, update, shop
+3. add operation a user can perform such as buy, hunt, update, shop
-5. differentiate user into faculty, students, authority and admins
+4. differentiate user into faculty, students, authority and admins
-6. Authorize faculties to manipulate points of students with authority permission.
+5. Authorize faculties to manipulate points of students with authority permission.
-7. Authorization level admin>authority>faculty>students>visitor
+6. Authorization level admin>authority>faculty>students>visitor
-8. create ui for project
+7. create ui for project